 - Mechanical and vehicle failure

 The vast majority of these accidents are completely preventable.
 Event data recorders (EDRs) or electronic control modules (ECMs), also known as a truck’s black box, can help unravel the reason for an accident when one does occur.
-These devices operate similarly to an airplane’s black box, by answering questions about what was happening directly before, during, and after a wreck.
+These devices operate similarly to an airplane’s black box in that they record data to show what was happening with the truck directly before, during, and after a wreck.

 Suppose you’ve been injured in an accident involving a large commercial vehicle.
 In that case, it’s time to hire an Omaha attorney familiar with the legal implications and evidence recovery process in personal injury lawsuits against trucking companies.
 The lawyers at Berry Law understand the crucial role that EDRs play in helping to determine liability in these cases.
 They will listen to your story, examine the evidence, and advise whether you have a case.